flavour/fence/README.md

 A Go implementation of process sandboxing with network and filesystem restrictions.

 **`fence`** wraps arbitrary commands in a security sandbox, blocking network access by default and restricting filesystem operations based on configurable rules.

-> [!NOTE]
-> This is still a work in progress and may see significant changes.
+Useful for AI coding agents, untrusted code execution, or running processes with controlled side effects.

 ## Features